Litmus fixtures #

 fixture_config — session #

 Returns the FixtureConfig resolved from --fixture / fixtures/*.yaml, or None.
-In worker mode (multi-slot), extracts just this slot's connections and dut_resource.
+In worker mode (multi-slot), extracts just this slot's connections and uut_resource.

 run_context — session #

-Returns the RunContext carried on the active TestRunLogger.
+Returns the RunContext for the active run.
 Use it to attach run-level metadata that persists across tests:

 def test_setup(run_context):